christianjianelli/yaai/README.md

 These features empower you to build intelligent, enterprise-ready ABAP applications that leverage the latest advancements in AI.

-  **Disclaimer:** ABAP AI tools are experimental and released under the MIT License.
-It is provided "as is", without warranty of any kind, express or implied.
-This means you use these tools at your own risk, and the authors are not liable for any damages or issues arising from their use.

 This repository focuses on backend AI integration for ABAP.
 For a ready-to-use user interface—including chat and code assistance apps—check out our companion project:

   [**yaai ui - ABAP AI User Interface**](https://github.com/christianjianelli/yaai_ui)